nasa/daidalus/C++/README.md

 Requirements
 ------------
-This C++ code has been compiled in Mac OSX and Linux using
+This C++ code has been compiled in Mac OSX using

 ```
 Apple clang version 11.0.0 (clang-1100.0.33.17)